Analysis | Supreme Court fight highlights the new political reality: America under minority rule

 Often, that doesn’t matter; the Democratic disadvantage in population (which has been exacerbated with recent migration trends) is muted either by the party nonetheless holding the Senate or by the GOP holding a large majority.
 When the balance of power is close, though, that contrast becomes more acute.
 When the president similarly holds power thanks to the imbalance between state populations and power, the contrast grows sharper still.

-And when there’s a moment where a significant political decision falls solely within the purview of the president and the Senate, as the replacement of Justice Ruth Bader Ginsburg does, that sharp contrast between power and representation becomes anathema to the majority which finds itself in the political minority.
+And when there’s a moment where a significant political decision falls solely within the purview of the president and the Senate, as the replacement of Justice Ruth Bader Ginsburg does, that sharp contrast between power and representation becomes anathema to the majority that finds itself in the political minority.

 One of the challenges that the Republican Party faces at the moment is that its path toward expansion is rocky, thanks to demographics.
 As the United States has gotten less densely White, the Democratic Party has seen much broader expansion of diversity in its ranks.
 The Republican Party as it stands now is more homogeneously White than the Democratic Party was when Bill Clinton was reelected.